-We’re a logo design studio in Essex and we’ve created many logo designs in our time for Essex based businesses.
-Whilst most clients have an idea about how they want their logo design to look, they have no idea about what type of fonts they should be using within their logo design or for the branding of their business.
+We’re a logo design studio in Essex and we’ve created dozens of logos in our time and whilst most clients have an idea about how they want their logo design to look, they have no idea about what type of fonts they should be using within their logo design or for the branding of their business.

 The fonts used for a logo design are very important because they communicate a marketing message behind the logo design as much as any accompanying symbols.
 A logo design could be a font all on its own (aka logotypes).
 To help get a better idea of how fonts are used by creative design agencies within graphic design and logo designs, we’ve put together a little guide on how fonts and typography can be used to market your business, communicate with clients and provide style for any piece of graphic design.